EinGyinMoe/Group3/use-cases/use-case-14.md

 ### Preconditions

 We know the role.
-Database contains the data of current population information that does not live in top populated country.
+Database contains the data of current population information that does not live in top populated country in a region.

 ### Success End Condition